- Ankit Sharma

 [Ankit is a student at Jindal Global Law School.]

 In the case of Technology Development Board v.
 Anil Goel (Technology Development), the National Company Law Appellate Tribunal (NCLAT) observed that once secured creditors had chosen to relinquish their security interest under Section 53 of the Insolvency and Bankruptcy Code 2016 (Code), there would be no priority among them at the time of liquidation.
-As such, all secured creditors would be equally placed, irrespective of whether they hold the first or the subsequent charge over the asset.
-Such reasoning not only goes against the established norms of property and insolvency laws but poses a threat to the credit market at large.
-This article analyses the aforesaid case against the backdrop of certain precedents and makes a plea that subordination agreements between secured creditors be respected under Section 53 of the Code.
+As such, all the secured creditors would be equally placed, irrespective of whether they hold the first or subsequent charge over the asset.
+Such a reasoning not only goes against the established norms of property and insolvency laws but poses a threat to the credit market at large.
+This article analyses the aforesaid case at the backdrop of certain precedents and contends that the subordination agreements between the secured creditors be respected under Section 53 of the Code.

 Inter-se Priority amongst Secured Creditors